 In general, the deferred repayment option is fine for most people.
-If you ever want to pay it off faster you can, and the benefits to locking yourself into either the interest only or $25 minimum payment plans are minimal.
+If you ever want to pay it off faster you can, and the benefits of locking yourself into either the interest-only or $25 minimum payment plans are minimal.

-Try to avoid the Graduated Repayment plan, but it’s nice to have as a backup.
+Try to avoid the Graduated Repayment plan, but it’s nice to have it as a backup.

 Addition benefits offered by Ascent Student Loans